 Failure to meet financial responsibilities has consequences.
-School records, including report cards, will not be released during the school year or after the school year has ended when outstanding financial obligations are delinquent or unsatisfied, and no mutually acceptable plan has been agreed upon by the Finance Committee of Assumption.
-In fact, in cases where sizable amounts of money are involved, temporary termination of school services may occur until a satisfactory solution is found.
+School records, including report cards, will not be released during the school year or after the school year has ended when

 [Payment in full must be made for all financial obligations to the school before the day of graduation.]
 Within the 10 days prior to graduation, the local administration has the right to require a specific method of payment.
 If a student at the time of graduation has a balance due to his/her account, the certificate of graduation, report cards, and cumulative record will not be issued until the account has been settled.